 The researchers Sridhar Moorthy, Brian Ratchford, and Debabrata Talukdar taught us that experts have the tendency to search less than others.
 Simply because they believe they know everything there is to know.
 The example given is one of a pharmaceutical company that was surprised when doctors did not prescribe its new drug.
 The drug was a fantastic innovation that treated the disease more effectively and had fewer side effects than any existing treatments.
 However, it was the first innovation in this therapeutic area for many years.
 Doctors believed that they already knew all there was to be known and so their minds were not open to innovative treatments.

 The second question we need to ask is, are customers able to search effectively?
 Is the information on how the new solution better solves their needs, readily available?
 Are there favourable customer reviews?
-And if the benefits are too complex to explain in a single line, are we working with the expert advisers in our industry to convince them to recommend us?
+And if the benefits are too complex to explain in a single line, are we working on convincing the expert advisers in our industry to have them recommend us?

 Based on the outcome of these questions, you can start crafting an awareness campaign that will fit your new solution.